 The massive coelacanth was thought to have died off over 60-million-years ago, but its 1938 discovery in South Africa shocked the scientific world.

-Scientists have long known that coelacanths once swam the seas.
+Scientists have long known that coelacanths once swam Earth’s seas.
 Fossilized remains helped experts date the supposedly extinct fish species back 66 million years, to the Late Cretaceous period.

 Previously thought to be a living fossil, as scientists were confident that the 1938 specimen was the last remaining coelacanth, later studies revealed that the species is far more diverse.